HotDB-Community/hotdb-documents/docs/en/latest/white-paper.md

 The complete distributed transactional database HotDB Server cluster system contains the following components:

-- **Compute node**: the core of the distributed transactional database HotDB Server cluster system.
+- **Compute node:** the core of the distributed transactional database HotDB Server cluster system.
 It undertakes all the work related to database services and serves as the lifeblood of the whole distributed service.
-- **Management platform**: the distributed transactional database platform, also known as HotDB Management, can realize the easy-to-use configuration of database users, data nodes, table types, sharding rules and other information of compute nodes.
+- **Management platform:** the distributed transactional database platform, also known as HotDB Management, can realize the easy-to-use configuration of database users, data nodes, table types, sharding rules and other information of compute nodes.
 Besides, it can provide intelligent operation and maintenance related services such as service status monitoring, exception reminder, report viewing, and task management.
-- **Data source**: the MySQL database that actually stores business data.
+- **Data source:** the MySQL database that actually stores business data.
 A data source can be determined by IP, Prot, and Database.
 In addition, Data Node, a virtual concept in the HotDB Server cluster system, is used to describe a group of data sources with master-slave relations.
-- **Management platform ConfigDB**: MySQL database that stores metadata of management platform.
+- **Management platform ConfigDB:** MySQL database that stores metadata of management platform.
-- **Compute node ConfigDB**: MySQL database that stores metadata of compute nodes.
+- **Compute node ConfigDB:** MySQL database that stores metadata of compute nodes.
-- **High availability component**: the compute node of HotDB Server can cooperate with Keepalived high availability solution to realize the availability check and high availability switch of the compute node in the active standby mode.
+- **High availability component:** the compute node of HotDB Server can cooperate with Keepalived high availability solution to realize the availability check and high availability switch of the compute node in the active standby mode.
-- **Load balancing component**: Multiple compute node clusters can choose to use LVS and other methods to distribute SQL requests.
+- **Load balancing component:** Multiple compute node clusters can choose to use LVS and other methods to distribute SQL requests.
 The application end can access the compute node service of HotDB Server by VIP of LVS, while ensuring the transparency of use and uninterrupted service.
 Other load balancing schemes can also be used for processing, such as F5 plus user-defined detection, direct connection between application and compute nodes.
-- **Backup program**: the distributed transactional database backup program developed by Hotpu technology, used for the backup of business data.
+- **Backup program:** the distributed transactional database backup program developed by Hotpu technology, used for the backup of business data.

 ### Features